Yepoleb/blog/_posts/2021-07-02-how-i-set-up-wordpress-on-debian-10.md

     sudo adduser wordpress

 This user also has to be created in MariaDB along with a database of the same name.
 Socket authentication has many benefits over password authentication because there is no password to be forgotten or stolen.
+A MariaDB shell can be opened by running the `mariadb` command as root.

     CREATE DATABASE wordpress CHARACTER SET 'utf8mb4';
     GRANT ALL ON `wordpress`.* TO 'wordpress'@'localhost' IDENTIFIED VIA unix_socket;